 By doing this, I help keep my kids motivated.
 I have noticed that they often do not whine, they just simply get their chores done because they know that after their chores, they can have fun!

 Kelley is a member of my team and she is SUPER awesome.
 She has 4 beautiful children and has learned what works best for her little kiddos.
 This is what she does:

-Sometimes I’m super OCD like ‘wipe down the outside of the garbage can’ or washer and dryer and sometimes I give them a break like “tell your sister why you love her” or ‘tell mom she’s gorgeous’ haha.
+Sometimes I’m super OCD like ‘wipe down the outside of the garbage can, and sometimes I give them a break like “tell your sister why you love her” or ‘tell mom she’s gorgeous’ haha.
 (Also works well if they are being naughty, I will give them a chore they dislike doing so that they will have better behavior!)

-I try to make our back-to-school shopping an event (part of a summer trip or go to another city) so they have motivation, and it works and I’m really not out any extra money and almost always chores are done before 10 am.
+I try to make our back-to-school shopping an event (part of a summer trip or going to another city) so they’re motivated to save up their chore money, and it works really well.
+Plus, I’m really not out any extra money and the chores are almost always done before 10 am.
 This eliminates the fight which is priceless for me.